 Michael Binder is Professor of Economics at Goethe University Frankfurt, holding the Chair for International Macroeconomics and Macroeconometrics since 2003.
 At Goethe University, he is also Founding Dean of the Graduate School of Economics, Finance, and Management (GSEFM), and Member of the Executive Board of the Institute for Monetary and Financial Stability (IMFS).

-Prior to joining Goethe University Frankfurt, Michael Binder was a member of the faculty at the University of Maryland.
-He has also held appointments inter alia at the University of Cambridge, the University of Munich (CESifo), the University of Southern California, Xiamen University, the Bank of Spain, the European Central Bank, the International Monetary Fund, and the World Bank.
-Binder was a Fulbright scholar, a Marie Curie research fellow, a scholar of the German National Scholarship Foundation, and has been the recipient of numerous teaching and advising awards.
+Binder has also held appointments inter alia at the University of Cambridge, the University of Maryland, the University of Munich (CESifo), the University of Southern California, the Vietnamese-German University, Xiamen University, the Bank of Spain, the European Central Bank, the International Monetary Fund, and the World Bank.
+Binder was a Fulbright scholar, a Marie Curie research fellow, a scholar of the German National Scholarship Foundation, and has been the recipient of numerous teaching awards at the undergraduate as well as graduate levels.

-Michael Binder’s current research in part examines the implications of financial market structures for business cycle dynamics, output growth, and macroeconomic policy design.
-His research also involves the development of new econometric methods for panel data sets.
+Michael Binder’s current research in part examines the implications of financial market structures for business cycle dynamics, output growth and macroeconomic policy design.
+His research also involves the development of new econometric methods for panel data sets, and the application of these methods to cross-country studies.

 For any problems with this site, do not hesitate to contact us by e-mail: webmaster